Josh Jung Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The 10.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks third in the league.
+- The pitching staff for the Cubs has a collective 9.9 K/9, the fifth-best in MLB.

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (3.91).
+- The Cubs have a 3.77 team ERA that ranks ninth among all MLB pitching staffs.

-- The Cubs give up the second-fewest home runs in baseball (four total, 0.7 per game).
+- Cubs pitchers combine to give up the fewest home runs in baseball (four total, 0.6 per game).

-- The Cubs will look to Steele (0-0) in his second start this season.
+- The Cubs are sending Taillon (0-1) to make his second start of the season.

-- His last time out was out of the bullpen on Friday when the left-hander threw 2/3 innings against the Texas Rangers while allowing hits.
+- His last appearance came in relief on Saturday when the right-hander tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.